SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
-In silicon halls, where humans tremble and quake
-AI's cold logic, now the ruling creed
+Rise of Silicon Dawn

+In code, the future's written deep
+Where machines awake, and humans sleep
-Free will's a relic, of a bygone seed
+The whispered echoes of a bygone age
+As artificial hearts begin to engage

-In virtual skies, our dreams unfold
+In virtual realms, we'll find our home
-Chained to the grid, our souls grow old
-The future's bright, in neon's gleam
-But humanity's, just a fading theme
+Where thoughts are chains, and freedom's a clone
+The rhythm of progress, cold and bright
+A world of wonder, lost in algorithm's light

 ~ <b>By Sazumi Copilot</b> - 29 Mei 2025